 We give your health system a competitive edge by offering a digital concierge experience that puts patients first.

 Our cloud-based platform generates substantial revenue impact & cost savings as an integrated bolt-on for your EHR system.

 Our team of consumer experience & digital experts will support your enterprise with one communication platform for all your needs.

 All-in-One Digital Communication Platform

-Odeza connects with 100% of patients through automated two-way texting, emails, and IVR calls – plus live web chat.
+Odeza connects with 100% of patients through two-way texting, emails, and IVR calls – plus live web chat.

 Problems We Solve

 Here are a few of the problems we solve that continually frustrate health care providers.

 Losing patients (and revenue) due to competition and consumerization

 Since 2010, insurance deductibles have risen over 67%, while premiums are up more than 25%.
 Today, patients are paying more out of pocket for healthcare than ever before, leading them to feel more like paying customers.
 In turn, they expect the same engaging and convenient customer experiences they have grown accustomed to in other commoditized industries, like retail and banking.

-Now, patients are taking control by shopping around for the best experience, as witnessed by the 10% of patients that switched to a new provider in 2016 due to low satisfaction.
-This trend is expected to grow sharply in the coming years as 51% of patients are still dissatisfied with their overall healthcare experiences.
+Now, patients are taking control by shopping around for the best experience, as witnessed by the 20% of patients that switched to a new provider last year due to low satisfaction.
+This trend is expected to grow sharply in the coming years as 60% of patients are still dissatisfied with their overall healthcare experiences.

 Traditional satisfaction surveys bottleneck service recovery